Matejz90/gekko-quasar-ui/README.md

 I compiled packages with quasar/dev@1 (ES6) and upload to github.
 Why?
 Because when i tested something and changed stuff was high probability that something crash.
 Then i always rm -rf gekko folder and start over from scratch.
 Now i have for myself some backup.

-I added button and code (code is copy from one other project) for Restart stopped gekko
+I added button and code (code is copy from one other project) for Restart stopped gekko.
+When you use restart gekko you must F5 or better CTRL+F5 browser window when site load again or you get on enter in live gekko 404 error.
+Restart does not restart old instance but take config from old, start new instance and delete old instance...Is better than manual insert from scratch...

 I changed CSS because all white was not good for my eyes.
 Now is red/gray but i need to change to something better